trustlines-protocol/tl-docs/docs/guides/tl_app_user_guide.md

 ## Securing access to your account

-**This is a crucial step you should always take when starting to use the Trustlines App!**
+**This is a crucial step for all users of the Trustlines App!**

+_Note: This is not the same as [backing up your account data](#backing-up-and-restoring-your-account-data).
+This will secure access to the account, but you should also make sure that the account data is backed up._

-Backing up your passphrase will guarantee that you will be able to access your account in the case that you, i.e., lose or break your phone. **Without the passphrase, you won't be able to access your account again on another device.**
+Backing up your passphrase will guarantee that you will be able to access your account in the case that you lose access to your device. **Without the passphrase, you won't be able to access your account again on another device.**

 You start by going to the `Account` tab in the menu bar.
 There you need to select `Passphrase` to start the backing up process.

 <center><a href="../../assets/images/app_user_guide/v1.11/account_view.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/account_view.png"></a><a href="../../assets/images/app_user_guide/v1.11/backup_passphrase.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/backup_passphrase.png"></a></center>

-The next step will show you your personal passphrase associated with your account.
+The next step will show you the personal passphrase associated with your account.
 This passphrase is 12 words long, and you will need to copy it to a secure location like a password manager.
 After copying your passphrase, you will need to verify that you have the correct passphrase stored.
 The app will ask you to enter the 12-word passphrase in the correct order, ensuring that you have the right one copied and allowing you to access your account in the future if needed.

 <center><a href="../../assets/images/app_user_guide/v1.11/copy_passphrase.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/copy_passphrase.png"></a><a href="../../assets/images/app_user_guide/v1.11/verify_passphrase.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/verify_passphrase.png"></a></center>

 These are all the steps needed to secure access to your account.
-As a reminder, **storing your passphrase, i.e., in a screenshot, email, or at cloud storage, is not a secure way of storing your passphrase**.
+As a reminder, **storing your passphrase, i.e., in a screenshot, email, or at cloud storage, [is not a secure way](https://blockonomi.com/keep-recovery-seed-safe/) of storing your passphrase**.

 ## Backing up and restoring your account data

-All the data of your account is stored only on your device.
-The Trustlines Blockchain stores information regarding your balances, transfers, etc., but, for example, the names of your contacts and payment requests are only stored on your device.
-This is why it's important to back up the data of your account, at least when starting to use the app on a new device.
-We do recommend doing a regular backup of this data in case your phone, i.e., gets stolen, broken, or is otherwise lost.
+All the personal data of your account is stored only on your device.
+While the Trustlines Blockchain stores information regarding your balances and transfers, personal information like the names of your contacts and payment requests are only stored on your device.
+This is why it’s important to back up your account data.
+We recommend doing a regular backup of this data in case your phone gets stolen, broken, or is otherwise lost.

-The information is stored in a JSON format that can be easily stored in text form any way you would prefer.
+The information is stored in a JSON format that you can be easily store in text form any way you would prefer.
+For a regular user without knowledge about the formatting, this is done easy, and can be done by just copying and pasting the information to save it.

 Here's an example of how the data of your account data might look like.